 - 1. Four absences may result in an automatic failure in the course. - 2.
-Three tardy arrivals may be counted as one absence. - Absences will be counted starting with whatever day is specified by the instructor but not later than the deadline for adding or dropping courses.
+Three tardy arrivals may be counted as one absence. - 3.
+Absences will be counted starting with whatever day is specified by the instructor but not later than the deadline for adding or dropping courses.
 Students are responsible for all missed work. - 4.
-In case of illness, death in the family, or other extenuating circumstances, the student must present documented evidence of inability to attend classes to the Vice President for Student Affairs and Enrollment Management.
-However, in such cases the student is responsible for all work missed during those absences.

-- 5. Departments offering courses with less than full-course credit will develop and submit to the Vice President for Student Affairs and Enrollment Management a class attendance policy in keeping with the above. - 6.
+In case of illness, death in the family, or other extenuating circumstances, the student must present documented evidence of inability to attend classes to the Dean of Students.
+However, in such cases the student is responsible for all work missed during those absences. - 5.
+Departments offering courses with less than full-course credit will develop and submit to the Dean of Students a class attendance policy in keeping with the above. - 6.
 Students representing the university in athletic events or other university-sanctioned activities will be excused from class(es) with the responsibility of making up all work and examinations.
 Instructors will receive written notification from the university office sponsoring said activity prior to the event.